tamakomori/linguine/README.md

 includes modern features like iterators and dictionaries, making it both beginner-friendly and powerful.
-The language includes a Just-in-Time compiler that generates native code for various platforms including x86_64, arm64, and ppc64 architectures, with interpreter fallback for other platforms.
+The language includes a Just-in-Time compiler that generates native code for various platforms including Intel and Arm architectures, with interpreter fallback for other platforms.
 In addition, the language has a compiler backend that generates C source code, enabling native deployment of Linguine scripts.

 ## Build and Run